rschmid4/Team5/README.md

 Determine where a ghost is able to move next.
 If the locations in front of, behind, to the left, or to the right of pacman contain a wall, the location is considered invalid.
 More than one ghost can exist in a single location.
 Returns an ArrayList of Locations.

 ### `testGhost.get_valid_moves()`
+This test focuses on seeing where the ghost can move next based on the open locations available that isn't occupied by a wall.

 ### `Map.getLoc()`
 Determine what Types are at the parameter location.
 Returns a HashSet of Map.Type.

+### `testMap.getLoc()`
+This test focuses on seeing if a hashset of the Map.Type types are returned.